Jayron003/Response-of-Cayenne-Pepper-Growth-to-Different-Water-Regimes-in-Abeokuta/README.md

 *Keys:* `TRT`- treatment,`FLD`- flooding (wetting everyday), `2DW`- wetting every 2days, `4DW`- wetting every 4days, `6DW`- wetting every 6days

-**Average Leaf Area:** there was a significant but gradual increase in leaf area in all treatment.
+**Average Leaf Area:** there was a significant but gradual increase in leaf area in all treatment (unit; centimeter square).
 * `Figure 9` shows that treatment `2DW` had the highest leaf area.
 * Treatment `2DW` had its average leaf area range from 9 to 46.
 * Treatment `FLD` had its average leaf area range from 5 to 32
 * `4DW` had its range from 4 to 22 while `6DW` had the least average leaf area, which range from 5 to 19.

-Drought condition led to excess salts premature in older leaves consequently leaf senescence occurred and photosynthetic leaf area of a plant resultantly decreased (Yang et al., 2008).
+Drought condition lead to excess salts premature in older leaves consequently leaf senescence occurr and photosynthetic leaf area of a plant resultantly decrease (Yang et al., 2008).

 ## Comparative Analysis of Yield Characteristics per Harvest of all Treatments
 Cayenne pepper yield: the harvesting of Cayenne pepper begun `9WAT` and was done on a weekly basis for 3 weeks resulting in three harvest.
 The fruits of each treatment was harvested, measured, and weighed separately.
 The average yield characteristics (number of fruits, fruit length, fruit diameter, fruit weight) of all treatments were determined and compared to each other from other treatments.